 The proportion of inactive vessels of the total fleet was calculated with respect to number of vessels, GT and kW.
 The total number of vessels registered in the fleet register on the 31st of December of the respective year and all active vessels of the corresponding year were taken to determine the number of inactive vessels by different length classes.
-The values of Inactive Fleet Indicator for period 2009-2021 are presented in Annex I.
+The values of Inactive Fleet Indicator (IFI) for period 2009-2022 are presented in Annex I.

-The IFI indicator for the segment VL1218 shows zeros in last five years, as there were no inactive vessels in this segment.
-For the segment VL2440 the IFI indicator is increased in last three years by almost 20% in total.
-This increasing could be explained by negative effect of the reduction of sprat and herring quota in the last years and by implementation of complete ban for cod targeted fishery in the Eastern part of the Baltic Sea.
-The proportion of inactive vessels in the segment VL2440 exceed threshold value (10%) and according to the 2014 Balance Indicator Guidelines this segment is not in balance with respect to IFI.
-The measures to balance the fleet segment VL2440 were included into Annex VII of The Annual Report on the Latvian Fishing Fleet 2019.
-The results of fleet reduction will be analyzed in the next years.
+The IFI indicator for the segment VL1218 shows zeros in last six years, as there were no inactive vessels in this segment.
+For the segment VL2440 in the last four years the IFI indicator value is observed on 22% in average.
+This could be explained by negative effect of the reduction of Central Baltic herring quota in the last years.
+The proportion of inactive vessels in the segment VL2440 exceed threshold value (10%) for four years in a row and according to the Guidelines this segment is not in balance with respect to IFI.
+The measures to balance the fleet segment VL2440 are included into Annex VII of The Annual Report on the Latvian Fishing Fleet 2022.